By: Marilyn L. Davis

 - The content is going to have some type of value for the reader.

-Those three descriptors of your writing will translate into loyal followers.
-It also means, that if you’re writing in a topic niche, readers will come back each time you write about a particular category to learn more.
+When you succeed in writing compelling posts, that translates into loyal followers.
+It also means that if you’re writing in a topic niche, readers will come back each time you write about a particular category to learn more.

 Sales, SEO, and Secret Admirers